MathiasGeCh/Calculator-shared/README.md

 This project is very basic and does not require any documentation to understand.
 ## What did this do for us?
 This project highlighted how, you as a user, use Git and GitHub for versioning.
+## How to run this?
+Download this project and run it in your IDE
+If using a CLI use > dotnet run